-To properly withdraw from the College, the student must obtain a "Request for Withdrawal from Brevard College" form from the Office of Academic Affairs, secure the appropriate signatures, and return the completed request to the Office of Academic Affairs.
-Refunds are based on the date the student began the withdrawal process with the expectation that the process will be completed within 48 hours.
+To properly withdraw from the college during regular terms (Fall and Spring), the student must obtain a 'Request For Withdrawal from Brevard College' form from the Office of Academic Affairs, secure the appropriate signatures and return the completed request to the Office of Academic Affairs.
+Refunds are based on the date the student began the withdrawal process with the expectation that the process will be completed in a timely manner.
 Refunds will only be considered if a student follows the official withdrawal process as stated above.